SerhiiMis/SerhiiMis/README.md

 🚀 Passionate about blending engineering with code
-🛠️ Process Engineer | Future PLC Automation Programmer
+🛠️ Process Engineer | Computer Science Student
 🌍 Based in the Czech Republic

 ---